oopsmonk/documentation/client-libraries/0.1/how-to-guides/c/send-your-first-bundle.md

     The library expects the values of the transaction fields in trits, so we convert the trytes to trits before adding them to the `transfer` object.

 5. To create a bundle from your `transfers` array, pass it to the [`iota_client_send_transfer()`](https://github.com/iotaledger/entangled/blob/develop/cclient/api/extended/send_transfer.h) method, which handles tip selection, remote proof of work, and sending the bundle to the node.
-For details about this process, see [Sending a transaction](root://getting-started/1.0/clients/sending-a-transaction.md).
+For details about this process, see [Sending transactions](root://getting-started/1.1/first-steps/sending-transactions.md).

     ```cpp
     // Create a bundle from the transfers array and send it to the IOTA node